mike632t/x11-calc/README.md

 ### Latest News

-04/12 - Added HP38C.
+04/12 - HP38C working but not tested.

-02/12 - Added HP37.
+02/12 - HP37E working but not tested.

 28/11 - HP34C now working!!

-17/11 - Compiles without modification on VAX/VMS!

-15/11 - Holding down the off switch exits.

 ### Status